GrapheneOS/hardened_malloc/README.md

 * Fully out-of-line metadata
 * Deterministic detection of any invalid free (unallocated, unaligned, etc.)
 * Isolated memory region for slab allocations
-    * Divided up into isolated inner regions for each size class, with a high entropy random base for each one
+    * Divided up into isolated inner regions for each size class
+        * High entropy random base for each size class region
-    * No deterministic offsets from one size class to another
+        * No deterministic / low entropy offsets between allocations with different size classes
     * Metadata is completely outside the slab allocation region
+        * No references to metadata within the slab allocation region
+        * No deterministic / low entropy offsets to metadata
+    * Entire slab region starts out non-readable and non-writable
+    * Slabs beyond the cache limit are purged and become non-readable and non-writable memory again
 * Fine-grained randomization within memory regions
     * Randomly sized guard regions for large allocations
     * Random slot selection within slabs